Directory

 Paris, France · Event Organisator

-Organises an annual event for insurance professionals to explore innovation, emerging technologies, and future trends in the insurance sector.
+Organises an annual conference in Paris for insurance professionals to explore innovation, emerging technologies, and future trends in the insurance sector.
+Running for over a decade, the event gathers hundreds of insurtech founders, underwriters, and digital transformation leaders to discuss AI, embedded insurance, and new distribution models.

 Insurance Innovation 2026